-It is important that you hire an attorney who understands speeding ticket issues.
+It is important that you hire a traffic ticket lawyer NY who understands speeding ticket issues.
 At this firm, our lawyers know and work well with the court clerks, judges, and the prosecutors.

 Let them put their skill, knowledge, and years of earned good will to work for you.

 NY state imposes surcharges on top of any fine you have to pay.
 Surcharges are outside of the judge’s control and are mandatory taxes that NY collects on every traffic ticket.

 Additionally, if you accumulate six or more points on your license, NY imposes a yearly Driver Assessment Fee.
 For six points, NY imposes a $300 fee and an additional $75 for each point above six.

 If you are convicted for driving between 1 and 10 mph over the speed limit, the NY State DMV assesses three points to the driver's license.